virt-manager/virt-manager/man/virt-install.rst

     An FTP server location containing an installable distribution image.

 ISO
-    Probe the ISO and extract files using 'isoinfo'
+    Extract files directly from the ISO path

 DIRECTORY
     Path to a local directory containing an installable distribution image.